maxkaido/turk2023/README.md

 - fix fulfil

-- can gpt4 figure out that problem?
+- can gpt4 figure out that problem? yes with clue

-## changelog

-- show confirmations count

 - request DON